 “Over the past 60 years there have been fundamental changes in the quality and quantity of food available to us as a nation.
 The character, growing method, preparation, source and ultimate presentation of basic staples have changed significantly to the extent that trace elements and micronutrient contents have been severely depleted.”

-So why are the Government so anti-organic?
+So why is the UK Government so content with the status quo?